Gvar extensions

 The power of ten of the least significant digit at which exponential notation is used.
 Default 0.
 Setting higher values may force padding the error with zeros, depending on errdig.

-Whether to pad with zeros when not using exponential notation due to minposexp even if the least significant digit is not on the units, instead of showing more actual digits than those specified.
+If provided, a character representing 0 to pad with when not using exponential notation due to minposexp even if the least significant digit is not on the units, instead of showing more actual digits than those specified.

 possignbool, default False